How to use the eduPrint printer

 When scanning documents, you can choose to have the printer send your documents via email or store them in any of the supported cloud storage services.
 You can also choose to add OCR interpretation to your documents.
 OCR (Optical Character Recognition) makes it possible to search, select and copy the text in your documents.

 After logging on to the printer, press the button "Scan".
-You will then see the following screen where you choose where to send your scannned document.
+You will then see the following screen where you choose where to send your scanned document.

 Image: The printer screen, showing where you choose where to send your scanned documents.